Legionnaire's disease was first recognized in 1976.

 Signs and symptoms usually appear between 2 and 10 days after initial infection.

 They typically include:

-- High fever, possibly over 40 degrees Celsius or 104 degrees Fahrenheit
+- a high fever, possibly over 104 degrees Fahrenheit or 40 degrees Celsius

 Some patients may experience only muscle aches and a mild headache to start with, and the other signs start to appear 1 to 2 days later.